 The cost for the Edison program is $2,500 and encompasses the full school year.
 Admission is based on a

 contractual agreement.
 The program fee is added to the tuition contract.

 The mission of the Edison Endeavor program is to provide students who learn differently with the opportunity to learn at their own pace, working to their full academic potential, while earning a college preparatory degree that integrates a Biblical worldview.

 Endeavor Student Profile: Students in the Endeavor program have an average or higher academic ability with a diagnosed mild learning difference and need to learn at a varied pace.
 Core academic classes are taken with teachers certified to instruct students who learn differently.
 Additionally, students will be integrated into their grade level Bible and elective courses.

-Requirements for Acceptance into Endeavor Program: Students applying for Endeavor must have an updated educational psychological evaluation (within three years) with a diagnosis of a mild learning disorder such as dyslexia or dyscalculia, and a different information-processing rate.
+Requirements for Acceptance into Endeavor Program: Students applying for Endeavor have updated psycho-educational testing (within three years) with a diagnosis of a mild learning disorder such as dyslexia or dyscalculia, and a different information-processing rate.
 The program is not equipped to work with students on the autism spectrum, those with behavioral/emotional difficulties, or students not capable of learning on a level to be prepared for college.

 Features and Benefits of the Endeavor Program:

-Close partnership with parents/student/teachers including monthly briefings on student progress
+• Close partnership with parents/student/teachers including regular updates on student progress

-Grades Served: Endeavor will begin with grades 6 and 7 for the 2017-18 school year.8th grade will be added for the 2018-19 year and high school the following year.
+Grades Served: Endeavor serves students in 6th, 7th, and 8th grades and Fellowship will be adding a 9th grade class for the 2019-20 school year.
 Students will graduate high school with a Fellowship Christian School college preparatory diploma.